artkulak/text2youtube/README.md

 ## Description

-text2youtube leverages the power of AI to automate the process of video content creation.
-This project aims to streamline the creation of engaging videos by employing advanced AI technologies for scenario generation, text-to-speech synthesis, and video compilation.
+text2youtube uses cutting-edge AI power for YouTube automation, transforming simple text into engaging video content.
+Designed with YouTube automation and text-to-video technology in mind, this project streamlines the process of video content creation.
+It employs advanced AI for scenario generation, text-to-speech synthesis, and video compilation, making it an innovative tool in the field of text-to-video and YouTube automation.

 ## Features